A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 • Diversify Genres: Tap into underrepresented genres, like animated comedies or experimental short films.

-• Target Quality Over Quantity: Fewer but better- artistically assembled Originals could reignite trust in Netflix as a tastemaker.
+• Focus on Quality Over Quantity: Fewer but better- artistically assembled Originals could reignite trust in Netflix as a tastemaker.

 • Experiment Fearlessly: Bold risks—whether in video marketing, casting, or genre-blending—can deliver the next big hit.

-Netflix’s possible remains large.
-With the right changes, it could once again control the streaming world with fresh, fresh content.
+Netflix’s potential remains large.
+With the right changes, it could once again dominate the streaming world with fresh, fresh content.

 A Table of Netflix Observations